 The clock is winding down, and while Section 1 will have better odds — the Huskers having the top seed, home-court advantage and no spread against the ninth-seeded Quakers in Monday’s Class A quarterfinal — the pressure is still very much on.

-While I think the Huskers are more than capable of beating the Quakers, nor do I have any allegiance one way or the other as to who wins this match, a Horace Greeley win would be the section’s worst nightmare coming to life.
+I think the Huskers are more than capable of beating the Quakers, and, not that I have any allegiance one way or the other as to who wins this match, a Horace Greeley win would be the section’s worst nightmare coming to life.

 Horace Greeley, armed with two boys on its team because the school would not set up a separate boys volleyball team, has been the center of controversy in the section this year.
 While the Quakers have not dominated the field with its two Y-chromosomal-bearing student-athletes — posting a modest 8-7 regular season record — the argument around the volleyball community is that having boys on the team gives them a significant advantage, no matter where they are used in the lineup.